harnen/p2p-service-discovery/doc/specs.md

 The above description explains the storage and placement of ads on a single medium, but advertisers need to place ads redundantly on multiple nodes in order to be found.

-The advertiser keeps a 'ticket table' per topic advertised to track its ongoing placement attempts.
+In order to choose to which advertising medium register, the advertiser keeps a 'ticket table' per topic advertised to track its ongoing placement attempts.
 This table is made up of k-buckets of logarithmic distance to the topic hash, i.e. the table stores k advertisement media for every distance step.
 It is sufficient to use a small value of k such as `k=3`.
 For this table no replacement list is used, different from the Kademlia routing table.